Ron Dickerson

-Ron Dickerson (born July 2, 1948) is a former American football player and coach.
+Ron Dickerson (born July 2, 1948) is an American former football player and coach.
 He served as the head football coach at the Temple University from 1993 until 1997, at Alabama State University from 1998 through 1999, and at Lambuth University in 2010, compiling a career college football coaching record of 19–68.

 Coaching career

+Dickerson was the head coach at Temple from 1993 to 1997.
+He was the first black coach in Temple football history.
+He compiled an 8–47 record at Temple and resigned at the end of the 1997 season.

 On January 8, 2010, Dickerson was named head football coach at Lambuth University replacing Hugh Freeze, who accepted a job with Arkansas State University.
 Lambuth University shut down after the 2010 season.

 On July 14, 2011, Dickerson was named defensive line coach at Gardner–Webb University, joining his son Ron Dickerson, Jr.'s coaching staff.